Navigate this page via search or the table of contents.

 Any matter that enters a sewer drain passes through pipes via gravity to the wastewater treatment plant.
 It may make a pit stop at one or more pumping stations, where it passes through a grinder for refinement and then pumped past a low spot back into the system.

-Most of North Londonderry Township properties south of Route 422 and the North Hills development by Gravel Hill Cemetary, utilize the underground public sewer system.
+Most of North Londonderry Township properties south of Route 422 and the North Hills development by Gravel Hill Cemetery, utilize the underground public sewer system.

 Pollutants Cause Problems